 Hearing loss may also cause:

-The sensation of spinning when you are not—vertigoRinging or other sounds in the earsProblems with balanceIn children, hearing loss may cause difficulty learning to speak.
+The sensation of spinning when standing still—vertigoRinging or other sounds in the ears—tinnitusProblems with balanceIn children, hearing loss may cause difficulty learning to speak.

 Call your doctor if you notice hearing loss.
-You should especially call if you also have: Ear painVertigoRinging or other sounds in your earProblems with speech or balanceSensitivity to sound
+You should especially call if you also have: Ear painVertigoTinnitusProblems with speech or balanceSensitivity to sound

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

-You may have ear tests done.
-These may include: Weber test or Rinne test—To help distinguish conductive from sensorineural hearing lossAudiometric tests—A direct test of hearingTympanometry—This test measures the pressure in the middle ear and examines the middle ear's response to pressure wavesElectrocochleography—This tests the function of the cochlea and the auditory nerve.
+A complete evaluation of the ears will be done.
+Tests may include: Weber test or Rinne test—To help distinguish conductive from sensorineural hearing lossAudiometric tests—A direct test of hearingTympanometry—This test measures the pressure in the middle ear and examines the middle ear's response to pressure wavesElectrocochleography—This tests the function of the cochlea and the auditory nerve.

-Images may be taken of your ears.
+Images may be taken of your ears and surrounding structures.
 This can be done with: CT scanMRI scan

 The electrical response of your brain to sound may be tested.
 This can be done with brain stem auditory evoked response testing.